temporalio/documentation/docs/content/what-are-the-differences-between-temporal-and-a-traditional-system.md

 In a traditional system, you can't "communicate" with a function execution.

-In Temporal, you can use Signals to "communicate" with a Workflow Execution.
+In Temporal, you can use Signals to send data into and get data out of a Workflow Execution.
-You can also query the state of a Workflow Execution.

 ## Scope